Indianapolis 500: Broadcasting

 Radio coverage of the race dates back to 1922.
 The race has been broadcast live on the radio in its entirety by the Indianapolis Motor Speedway Radio Network since 1953.

 The Hulmans did not allow live television coverage of the 500 until 1986, largely to maximize gate attendance.
 The race was briefly televised live in 1949 and 1950 on WFBM-TV (today's WRTV), after which the practice was discontinued.
 From 1964 to 1970, the race was broadcast live on closed-circuit television in theaters around the country.
 From 1965 through 1970, a highlighted version of the race was shown on ABC's Wide World of Sports.
 From 1971 through 1985, an edited same-day, tape delay broadcast of the race was shown in prime time.
 The race broadcast was edited down to either two or three hours in duration (including commercials).

 From 1986 through 2018, ABC televised the race live in its entirety.
-However, at the request of the Speedway, Indianapolis affiliate WRTV was required to blackout the live broadcast and carry it on tape delay in prime time to encourage local race attendance; WRTV would air the ABC primetime lineup in the afternoon.
+However Indianapolis affiliate WRTV was required by the Speedway to blackout the national broadcast, and instead carry it on tape delay to encourage local race attendance.
+In 1992 the tape-delay broadcast was pushed forward to Sunday evenings.

 In 2007 (the first year in which the race was carried under the ESPN on ABC branding), the race was first aired in high-definition.
 In 2016, the IMS declared a sell-out of race tickets for the 100th running of the event, meaning that WRTV would be allowed to air the race live for the first time since 1950.

 Under the live coverage arrangement, the Indianapolis affiliate of the network airing the race airs that day's programming in a transposed arrangement, with network primetime programming airing during the race and transmitted to the affiliate in advance (for instance in 2019, WTHR aired the season finale of the NBC primetime series Good Girls at 2 p.m. local time), while the race airs on tape delay in prime time.

 Coverage of time trials on ABC dates back to 1961.
 ABC covered time trials in various live and in tape-delayed formats from 1961 to 2008 and from 2014 to 2018.
 ESPN (and later along with ESPN2) carried various portions of time trials from 1987 to 2008.
 Versus covered time trials from 2009 to 2013.
 Practice sessions have been streamed live online dating back to at least 2001.